mavlink/mavlink-devguide/en/guide/mavlink_version.md

   - MAVLink 1: `0xFE`
   - MAVLink 2: `0xFD`

+  > [!NOTE]
-  > **Note** A MAVLink library that does not support a protocol version will not recognise the protocol start marker;
+  > A MAVLink library that does not support a protocol version will not recognise the protocol start marker;
   > so no messages will even be detected (see [Serialization](../guide/serialization.md)).

 > **Tip** While messages do not contain version information, an extra CRC is used to ensure that a library will only process compatible messages (see [Serialization > CRC_EXTRA](../guide/serialization.md)).